 What to Look for in a Spray Mop

 Spray mops can be powered in several ways.
 The most basic option is a manual sprayer, which doesn’t require any batteries or charging.
 A few options that we included feature this style, like the OXO Good Grips Microfiber Spray Mop and the Rubbermaid Reveal Spray Mop Floor Cleaning Kit, our choice for the "best microfiber" mop.
 While these sprayers tend to be simple, effective, and often eco-friendly, the mechanics that power these models can break down after extended use.
-There are also battery-powered spray mops—some use AA or AAA batteries, while others have rechargeable battery packs (for example, our "best powered" pick, the Shark VacMop Pro Cordless Hard Floor Vacuum Mop).
-This type of power source is more expensive in the long-run, but can make for more powerful and reliable cleaning.
+There are also battery-powered spray mops—some use AA or AAA batteries (like the Swiffer WetJet), while others have rechargeable battery packs (for example, our "best powered" pick, the Shark VacMop Pro Cordless Hard Floor Vacuum Mop).
+This type of power source is more expensive in the long-run, but it can make for more powerful and reliable cleaning.

 Ease of Use

 For an item that you'll be using regularly, tap into your inner Goldilocks to ensure you're selecting one that's just right for you and your needs: not too tall, not too short, but also not too heavy or too flimsy.
 Our recommendation is to look for a mop that’s tall enough to hold without bending over.
 In addition, it's useful to have a trigger right on the handle for easy spraying.
-Other factors to consider include helpful storage options, such as a built-in hanger or charging station (if you go with a powered option), and a button to eject the pad without touching it.
+Other factors to consider include helpful storage options, such as a built-in hanger or charging station (if you go with a powered option), and a button to eject the mop pad without touching it.

 In addition, she says these picks are great for spill-ridden floors.
 “If you have little ones running around the kitchen leaving a trail of spills behind them, spray mops can quickly help you clean up the messes.”

 The beauty of spray mops is that they use removable pads, so replacing those allows you to extend the life of your pole.
 Once you’re finished cleaning, you simply take the pad off the mop.
 If it’s disposable, toss it in the trash, or if it’s reusable, put it in the laundry.
 You may also want to change your cleaning solution periodically and clean any refillable bottles.
 However, beyond that, these cleaning tools are extremely low-maintenance, so replacement needs will simply depend on how frequently and how rigorously you clean.

 Why Trust The Spruce?